fatemehMirabdollahi/to-do_frontEnd/README.md

 <img  src="screenshot.png" alt="Logo" width="600" height="300">
 </p>
 </br>
-It is a simple to-do frontend project to add your tasks in it and checked them when you have done them. it is just a frontened and back-end and database will be added. some noe :)
+It is a simple to-do frontend project that help you organize your daily tasks .

+some note :)

 * defferent to-do apps are availble but i want to practice programing on something that i will use.
-* it is so simple, feature will be added as i need them.
+* feature will be added as i need them.

 ### Built With